George Augustus Pilkington

+He was one of the initial subscribers to the "Universal Glacarium and Ice Manufacturing Company Limited", registered 28 March 1884 to acquire the assets of the Southport Glacarium and Ice Manufacturing Co.
+Ltd. and "to establish glacaria, or ice skating halls and ice-manufacturing works in other parts of the U.K."

 Pilkington was knighted in 1893.
 He won the seat at Southport again in a by-election in 1899, but lost it again at the 1900 general election.
 He was High Sheriff of Lancashire in 1911.